Meal Frequency

 Takes 4 minutes

-In this episode of the Muscle PhD Live Academy we will discuss advanced training variables and we’ll be answering community questions
+In this episode of the Muscle PhD Live Academy we will discuss the differences of training men vs women and their strengths and weaknesses

 Our sophisticated macro calculator utilizes numerous body metrics and lifestyle habits to provide you with a full-calorie and macro breakdown to help you achieve your dream physique.